paultpearson/TDAmapper/README.md

 # Example 4: Interactive 2D graphs using tkplot from igraph

+As of July 2015, this example and the next example will only work if you have installed TDAmapper from the github repository.
+It should be bug free, but is still undergoing testing.

     # parametrize a trefoil knot
     n <- 100
     t <- 2*pi*(1:n)/n